 Getting ready

 To get an OpenAI API key, you will need to have an active OpenAI account.
-If you haven't already, complete Recipe 1.1 to set up your ChatGPT account.
+If you haven't already, complete the recipe Setting up a ChatGPT Account to set up your ChatGPT account.

 How to do it…

+Creating an API key and interacting with OpenAI allows you to harness the power of ChatGPT and other OpenAI models for your own applications.
+This means you'll be able to leverage these AI technologies to build powerful tools, automate tasks, and customize your interactions with the models.
+By the end of this recipe, you will have successfully created an API key for programmatic access to OpenAI models and learned how to experiment with them using the OpenAI Playground.

+Now, let's proceed with the steps in this recipe to create an API key and explore the OpenAI Playground:___

 Log in to your OpenAI account at https://platform.openai.com.

-After logging in, click on your profile picture/name in the top right corner of the screen and select "View API keys" from the dropdown menu.
+After logging in, click on your profile picture/name in the top right corner of the screen and select "View API keys" from the dropdown menu: